crcdng/tez-vr-playground/README.md

-# H=N VR Experiments Playground
+# Tez VR Playground

 ![](docs/screen.png)

-Enter your wallet address.
+Enter your Tezos address.
 Click on the rabbit and it will tell your balance.
-Click on the manifesto and it will open it's page on Teia.art from where you can collect it.
+Click on the manifesto and it will open [it's page on teia.art](https://teia.art/objkt/61589) from where you can collect it.

 Built with [A-Frame](https://aframe.io/) and [Taquito](https://tezostaquito.io).